Andrew-McGee/foam/README.md

 - Album view and artist track views now create a queue when played.
 - iFrame to separate micro player from content browsing
 - Queue pulldown from micro player with clickable tracks
+- Add a track to queue from hidden vertical ellipsis menu per song
+- Add track to next queue position as Play Next option from menu

 #### _Not Yet Working_
 - Browser authentication for Ampache with cookies